 Simone said “my husband Jeff would love that” and to my surprise he did.
 We met briefly one day, he told me to get something to him, he wanted to turn this idea into a children’s BookApp series.
 I had given a lot of thought to writing some children’s stories about Geoff, I had a few ideas but that was all it was.
 A few ideas.
 I had no idea where I would start.
 My lack of confidence and self doubt may surprise a lot of people, but it is a bastard, and strikes particularly hard when I’m venturing outside of my comfort zone, and I was about to leave the zone.

 Jeff’s vision for the BookApp is one I could never have imagined.
 From our first chat to the many that would follow Jeff’s words would flow with such enthusiasm and hope for the project.
 He crafted such a beautiful product and he new from the very first instant how it would all take shape, a lovely throwback to an old mid century children’s book, soft and warm with beautiful illustrations, a Cole Porter inspired score with simple interactive qualities so as not to detract from the story.

 By our second meeting I still didn’t have a story.
-Jeff’s reaction “if you don’t give me something I’ll write the fucking thing myself” I didn’t want to let him down and fearful reaction of “arghh that’s awful!” was fuellingy procrastination.
-If I submitted something horrid I’d be crushed and there would go this little dream.
+Jeff’s reaction “if you don’t give me something I’ll write the fucking thing myself” I didn’t want to let him down and fearful reaction of “arghh that’s awful!” was fueling my procrastination.
+If I submitted something horrid I’d be crushed along with this little dream.